 - 1. Review the applicable specific academic requirements below. - 2.
-Submit a completed Application for Admission form (2 pages). - 3.
-Enclose the \$30 application fee in the form of a personal check or money order payable to Florida College. - 4.
+Submit a completed Application for Admission form online.
+(You may request a paper version from the Admissions Office if you prefer.) - 3.
+Submit the \$30 application fee online when completing the application. - 4.
 Submit an Educational Reference form. - 5.
 Submit a Religious Reference form. - 6.
 Request official transcripts for all high school work and any college work already completed, to be sent directly to the Office of Admission.
-[Applicants enrolled in course work at the time they apply must also request final transcripts when that course work has been completed.] - 7.
+(Applicants enrolled in course work at the time they apply must also request final transcripts when that course work has been completed.) - 7.
 Request that an official report of standardized test results-either ACT or SAT-be sent to the Office of Admissions. - 8.
-Submit properly completed medical forms A, B and C. - 9.
-Submit a housing form and security deposit of \$150.
+Submit properly completed medical forms A, B and C. Note: All students enrolling in Florida College must submit proof of current health insurance coverage. - 9.
+Submit a housing form and security deposit of \$150. - 10.
+Submit a completed Parent Signature Page.